fulgor/bulletjournal.md/README.md

     x   [1] Write README.md for bulletjournal.md
     !x  Present for Peter
     o   Peter's birthday party

+## Templates/
+These templates are available to copy into your bulltejournal.md:

+* 2018-year.md
+* month.md

 ## Tipps And Tricks
 * Use linux command 'cal' to create calendars as text